Bischi/AndroidCourse/README.md

 Martin Bischof

 ## Content of this project
-This project contains the exercises from the Android course, except the "Data Storage" exercise.
+This project  includes all the topics covered in the Android course, except the "Data Storage" exercise.
 I did not encouter any problems in any exercise.

 **Functionalities**
 * different Activities: